 Cream puffs and eclairs, these are quite possibly some of France’s most popular pastries, excluding the macaron, of course.
+While a trip to Paris may not be possible at this moment, making these homemade eclairs recipe totally is!

 Unlike the crisp macaron cookie, cream puffs and eclairs are pillow-y and soft.
 I like to think of them as pastry clouds because they truly taste like a dream.

 And since today is my birthday, I think I deserve a dreamy, indulgent dessert.
+This chocolate eclair recipe with custard filling definitely does not disappoint!

 Both cream puffs and eclairs are made from a French pastry dough called pate a choux.
 Cream puffs are usually filled with whipped cream, while eclairs are usually filled with pastry cream, or custard.